|

 pecorino, herbs and serrano ham.
 Sometimes, a good dish is betrayed a bit by unremarkable ingredients -- the grilled flatiron

+steak ($25) is too gristly for its tasteful topping of mushrooms, Gorgonzola and wine demiglace.
 There's more of Steele's subtle beach beauty in an entree special of fettuccini and tender veal scallops ($24), regally

 attired in lump crab, pecorino cheese and a rich porcini cream sauce.
 There's plenty more lush presence in the desserts, especially